parsa-epfl/cloudsuite/benchmarks/data-analytics/README.md

  - [`Base`][basedocker]: This image contains the hadoop base which is needed for both master and slave images.
  - [`Master`][masterdocker]: This image contains the main benchmark (hadoop master node, and mahout).
  - [`Slave`][slavedocker]: This image contains the hadoop slave image.
- - [`Data`][datasetdocker]: This image contains the dataset used by the benchmark.

 These images are automatically built using the mentioned Dockerfiles available on `ParsaLab/cloudsuite` [GitHub repo][repo].

-## Starting the volume image ##
 This benchmark uses a Wikipedia dataset of ~30GB.
 We prepared a dataset image for training dataset, to download it once, and use it to run the benchmark.
 You can pull this image from Docker Hub.

-    $ docker pull cloudsuite/data-analytics:dataset

-The following command will start the volume image, making the data available for other docker images on the host:

-    $ docker create --name data cloudsuite/data-analytics:dataset

 ## Starting the Master ##
 To start the master you first have to `pull` the master image.